yix/wg-busy/README.md

 - **Server BGP Configuration**: Enable BGP globally and configure the local BGP ASN and Listen addresses directly from the UI.
 - **Per-Peer Sessions**: Turn any WireGuard client into a BGP peer by providing their overlay BGP IP, ASN, and Port.
+- **Dual-Stack Support**: Both IPv4 and IPv6 address families are negotiated over a single BGP session, allowing peers to advertise routes of either family.
 - **Strict Route Filtering**: Dynamically attach "Exact" or "Or Longer" route filters to accept or reject received BGP announcements individually per peer.
 - **Kernel Route Injection**: Accepted routes are immediately injected natively into the Linux host routing table (LocRIB), enabling zero-touch routing configurations.
-- **BGP Dashboard**: A dedicated BGP stats tab displaying real-time peer connection states, uptimes, updates received, and color-coded expandable tables of prefixes detailing why any specific prefix was Accepted or Denied.
+- **BGP Dashboard**: A dedicated BGP stats tab displaying real-time peer connection states, uptimes, updates received, and expandable route tables showing each prefix as **Accepted** or **Filtered** (with accepted routes sorted first and filtered routes visually faded).

 ## Development

 -   `make dev`: Run locally (requires macOS/Linux with Go).
 Note that WireGuard interface management commands will fail on non-Linux systems or without sudo.
+-   `make build`: Cross-compile binaries for both `linux/amd64` and `linux/arm64`.
+-   `make build-amd64`: Compile the `linux/amd64` binary only.
--   `make build`: Compile the binary.
+-   `make build-arm64`: Compile the `linux/arm64` binary only.
 -   `make docker-build`: Build the Docker image.

 ## License